Releases

 When building in the

-profile, like withrebar3 as prod release
+rebar3prodprofile, like withrebar3 as prod releasethen therelxprodmode is enabled automatically.

-except it does not include the Erlang
+The minimal mode is the same as prod except it does not include the Erlang

 runtime.